abhaygill338/MC_535_Assignment1/README.md

 <br/><br/>
 Requirements<br/>
 The app requires storage permissions.
-(Plz specify the version of andriod that we support)

 <br/><br/>
 Below is the list of URL's used to download the guesture videos: - <br/>
 Gift - https://www.signingsavvy.com/media/mp4-ld/23/23781.mp4<br/>